Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">9/8/2024</td>
+<td align="center">9/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UXW18E/between-pride-and-passion">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G2XUNX9GN/voice">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sion suddenly attacks Will in the middle of their event at the Grand Magic Festival.<br>Sion's emotions fuel his magic as Will struggles to understand Sion's actions.
-Meanwhile, Julius draws<br>ever closer to the stadium and winning the event.</p>
+<p align="center">Monsters with absolute talents that Bachira has finally found... he barely has time to rejoice<br>the encounter, because he realizes that he is left behind by Isagi and Rin.
+In<br>the meantime, the game has entered its final phase, going through a seesaw struggle with<br>Barou as a joker in the play.
+In the extreme condition, Isagi continues to be<br>awakened, and Bachira faces his own ego.</p>
 </td>
 </tr>
 </table>